 In reality, this would’ve been easier to accomplish in the 30’s and 40’s.
 The old studio system had “stables” of actors.
 Going down and “filling out an application” might’ve actually been a prospect.
 But times changed.

-The “New Hollywood” industry is just 400 or so agencies representing some 130,000 actors vying for roughly 100 full-time jobs and 2000 temporary jobs (See the PTA letter for a detailed glimpse into the horror).
+The “New Hollywood” industry is just 400 or so agencies representing some 130,000 actors vying for roughly 100 full-time jobs and 2000 temporary jobs.

 And since the production of feature films has dwindled, movie stars are looking for employment in TV.
 They push all the TV stars into the guest star category, which, in turn, pushes the guest star actors into the co-star category, pushing co-stars into walk-on parts… Eventually even the actors dressed as super heroes on the Hollywood Walk Of Fame get bumped down to being in documentaries.